saheed06/saheed06/README.md

- I'm @saheed06, interested in python.
+ I'm @saheed06, interested in python and C#.
 I’m currently learning ethical hacking and looking to collaborate on network automation and ethical hacking using python.